Chris Morris (satirist): The IT Crowd and Comedy Vehicle

-Morris appeared in The IT Crowd, a Channel 4 sitcom which focuses on the information technology department of the fictional company Reynholm Industries.
+Morris appeared in The IT Crowd, a Channel 4 sitcom that focuses on the information technology department of the fictional company Reynholm Industries.
 The series was written and directed by Graham Linehan (with whom Morris collaborated on The Day Today, Brass Eye and Jam) and produced by Ash Atalla.
 Morris played Denholm Reynholm, the eccentric managing director of the company.
-This marked the first time Morris had acted in a substantial role in a project which he has not developed himself.
+This marked the first time Morris had acted in a substantial role in a project that he has not developed himself.
 Morris's character was killed off during episode two of the second series.
 His character made a brief return in the first episode of the third series.

 In November 2007, Morris wrote an article for The Observer in response to Ronan Bennett's article published six days earlier in The Guardian.
 Bennett's article, "Shame on us", accused the novelist Martin Amis of racism.
 Morris's response, "The absurd world of Martin Amis", was also highly critical of Amis; although he did not accede to Bennett's accusation of racism, Morris likened Amis to the Muslim cleric Abu Hamza (who was jailed for inciting racial hatred in 2006), suggesting that both men employ "mock erudition, vitriol and decontextualised quotes from the Qu'ran" to incite hatred.

 Morris was a script editor for the 2009 series Stewart Lee's Comedy Vehicle, with Lee, Eldon and Iannucci.
-He maintained this role for the second (2011) and third series (2014), also appearing as a mock interviewer dubbed the "hostile interrogator" in the third and fourth series.
+He maintained this role for the second (2011) and third (2014) series, also appearing as a mock interviewer dubbed the "hostile interrogator" in the third and fourth series.

-Four Lions, Veep, and other appearances
+Four Lions, Veep and other appearances

 "I don't really see the point of comedy unless there's something underpinning it.
 I mean, what are you doing?
 Are you doing some kind of exotic display for the court, to be patted on the head by the court, or are you trying to change something?"